dustalov/greeb/README.md

 Greeb
 =====

-Greeb is a simple yet awesome text tokenizer that is based on regular expressions.
+Greeb is a simple yet awesome and Unicode-aware text segmentator that is based on regular expressions.

 ## Installation